zlatozaraZlatkova/jobs-web-app/README.md

 - **User Authentication** - Secure sign-up and login for both employers and job seekers.
 - **Job Postings** - Employers can create, manage, and update job listings.
 - **User Profiles** - Job seekers can build and maintain professional profiles.
-- **Career Connect Feed** - Users can create, edit, and delete posts to share career updates, industry insights, and professional achievements.
+- **Forum** - Users can create, edit, and delete posts to share career updates, industry insights, and professional achievements.
 The interactive social features include post liking/dislike and commenting functionality, enabling community engagement, discussions, and professional networking.
 - **Search** - Easily find job listings or candidates using various search criteria.
 - **GitHub Integration** - Automatically fetches and displays public GitHub profile information to highlight candidates' coding contributions and activity.